LED light bars give indoor growers great coverage and utility

 As you’ll see in the examples below, most LED light bars are equipped with what are called “heat sinks”.
 Unlike LED fixtures that use active cooling like fans, bars are often manufactured with extra extruded pieces of aluminum that increase the surface area of the light bar and help pull heat from the face of the plants.

-All that so say the light bar form factor is a great choice for a wide range of growers, but benefits vertical plane farmers especially due to it’s length and coverage.
+All that to say the light bar form factor is a great choice for a wide range of growers but benefits vertical plane farmers especially due to its length and coverage.
 We’re also optimistic that as the industry matures, we’ll see more innovations in heat removal.

 6 types of LED light bars